 \paragraph{\textbf{No-click noise.}} Another natural imperfection to consider is the possibility that the measurement does not produce an outcome with probability $p$.
 This is described by five-outcome POVM given by

-where $E_\nc $ is the element associated to the no-click event.
-The probability distribution obtained with such measurements has five outcomes for each party, and is not readily analyzed with the results presented in this paper.
-However, a trick commonly used for device independent quantum key distribution is to relabel the no-click outcome to one of the four "good" outcomes restoring output cardinality.
+where $E_\nc $ is the element associated with the no-click event.
+The probability distribution obtained with such measurements has five outcomes for each party and is not readily analyzed with the results presented in this paper.
+However, a trick commonly used for device-independent quantum key distribution is to relabel the no-click outcome to one of the four "good" outcomes restoring output cardinality.

 We find that the optimal strategy (for noise robustness) is for each party to relabel the no-click outcome to $\nc \to (1,0)$, which corresponds to the POVM